-China’s factory gate prices fell for a fifth straight month in June but signs of a pickup in some parts of the sector suggest a slow but steady recovery remains intact.
+Although China’s factory-gate prices fell for a fifth straight month in June, signs of a pickup suggest a slow but steady recovery remains intact.

 Deutsche Bank’s chief international strategist, Alan Ruskin, said the yuan enjoyed the “perfect combination” of tight monetary policy, yield advantage and equity demand.

-In any case, its rally was not to be derailed by growing pressure from the West over China’s tightening grip on Hong Kong, nor was sentiment dented by surging U.S. virus cases and a fresh lockdown of 5 million Australians in Melbourne.
+In any case, its rally ignored growing pressure from the West over China’s tightening grip on Hong Kong, surging U.S. coronavirus cases and a fresh lockdown of 5 million Australians in Melbourne.

 Australia’s benchmark ASX 200 index rose 1% and Japan’s Nikkei rose 0.6%.
 The Australian dollar rose 0.2% to $0.6995, but - perhaps indicating a cap on exuberance - it was unable to break past resistance at $0.70.

-U.S. Treasuries were not sold in to the rally either, and nor were the safe havens of gold or the Japanese yen.
-The yield on benchmark U.S. 10-year Treasuries remained under pressure at 0.6545% and gold sat at $1,810.73 an ounce.
+U.S. Treasuries were not sold into the rally, either.
+Nor were the safe havens of gold or the Japanese yen.
+The yield on benchmark U.S. 10-year Treasuries remained under pressure at 0.6545% and gold at $1,810.73 an ounce.

-The United States has also posted its largest number of daily new infections since the outbreak began and global tensions are on the rise.
+The United States has also posted its largest number of daily new coronavirus cases since the outbreak began and global tensions are on the rise.

 U.S. jobs data due at 1230 GMT will offer the next checkup on the recovery’s progress, followed by results next Tuesday from J.P.
-Morgan, Citigroup and Wells Fargo ahead of Microsoft and Netflix on Thursday.
+Morgan, Citigroup and Wells Fargo , then Microsoft and Netflix on Thursday.